lou-cs/company/README.md

 ## <a name="value_a"></a>1.
 Default to Action

 It's better to deliver something good today than to deliver something perfect tomorrow.
-We prioritize taking action when we see a problem and putting our work out there early and often, knowing that we  will iterate to improve on it over time.
+We prioritize taking action right away when we see a problem and putting our work out there early and often, knowing that we are changing regularly and will iterate to improve on it over time.

 ## <a name="value_b"></a>2.
 Ownership Mindset

 Our mindset is grounded in doing work that resonates with the community, our team's goals and our individual interests.
 This drives us to roll up our sleeves and own every element of what we do.

+This also means that we expect a lot of autonomy from our teammates both in the work they do and in their own development.

 ## <a name="value_c"></a>3.
 Curiosity